mattermost/docs/source/administration/config-settings.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 *Available in Enterprise Edition E20*

 (Optional) Enter a filter to use for designating the System Admin role to users.
 The user is promoted to this role on their next login or at the next scheduled AD/LDAP sync.
+If the Admin Filter is removed, users who are currently logged in retain their Admin role.
+When they log out this is revoked and on their next login they will no longer have Admin privileges.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"AdminFilter": false`` with options ``true`` and ``false``.                                                              |